Ratstail91/Toy/README.md

 # Toy

 The Toy programming language is an imperative, bytecode-interpreted, embedded scripting language.
-Rather than functioning independently, it serves as part of another program—the ‘host.’
+Rather than functioning independently, it serves as part of another program, the "host".
 This design allows for straightforward customization by both the host’s developer and end users, achieved by exposing program logic through text files.

-This repository holds the reference implementation for Toy, written in C.
+This repository holds the reference implementation for Toy version 2.x, written in C.

 # Nifty Features